FIWARE/tutorials.Big-Data-Spark/README.md

 [Orion-Spark Connector documentation](https://github.com/ging/fiware-cosmos-orion-spark-connector/blob/master/README.md#orionreceiver).

 The stream processing consists of five separate steps.
 The first step (`flatMap()`) is performed in order to put together the entity objects of all the NGSI Events received in a period of time.
-Thereafter the code iterates over them (with the `map()` operation) and extracts the desired attributes.
+Thereafter, the code iterates over them (with the `map()` operation) and extracts the desired attributes.
 In this case, we are interested in the sensor `type` (`Device` or `Tractor`).

 Within each iteration, we create a custom object with the property we need: the sensor `type`.
 For this purpose, we can define a case class as shown:

 ```scala
 case class Sensor(device: String)